-On April 14, 2015, the City Council approved a three-year agreement for the City's participation with Santa Clara County for Household Hazardous Waste (HHW) Program management.
+On June 19, 2018, the City Council approved a three-year agreement for the City's participation with Santa Clara County for Household Hazardous Waste (HHW) Program management.
+These agreements expire on June 30, 2021.
 The City has participated in the program since 2000.
 The Countywide HHW Collection program enables residents to conveniently dispose of small quantities of hazardous waste at any of the collection facilities in the County, and at a well-publicized annual event in the City.
 Hazardous wastes that are not allowed to be placed in household garbage containers include, but are not limited to, cleaning products, mercury thermostats, pesticides, flammable liquids, corrosives, solvents, car batteries, used motor oil, antifreeze, paint, fluorescent lights, electronic waste and other items.